 Appropriate Vaccine Usage

-This tells you the percentage of residents that were administered the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This indicates the percentage of residents that received the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Crown Heights Center for Nursing and Rehab, 14.66% Percentage of Patients
+In Crown Heights Center for Nursing and Rehab, 16.23% of Patients

 Ability to Keep Residents Mobile

-In Crown Heights Center for Nursing and Rehab, 18.82% Percentage of Residents
+In Crown Heights Center for Nursing and Rehab, 13.73% of Residents

-This is the percentage of residents that maintained mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percent of patients that remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Crown Heights Center for Nursing and Rehab, 18.82 Percentage of Residents Rehospitalized
+In Crown Heights Center for Nursing and Rehab, 13.73% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Crown Heights Center for Nursing and Rehab, 8.77 Percentage of Patients
+In Crown Heights Center for Nursing and Rehab, 5.83% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Crown Heights Center for Nursing and Rehab, 74.71% Percentage of Resident
+In Crown Heights Center for Nursing and Rehab, 95.02% of Resident

 Scores for Brooklyn, NY